We are always looking for people who are interested in becoming adoptive carers. Adoption can make a huge difference the life of a child.

-A Social Worker will meet with you to discuss the procedure.
+A Family Placement Worker will meet with you to discuss the procedure.
 The process is thorough and takes up to 6 months.
 During the initial stages you will get to know each other and find out together if adoption is for you.

 We'll need to make formal checks about your health with your GP and any convictions with Disclosure Scotland.
 You'll also be asked to supply the names of four personal referees.